Norsk-Tipping/kafka-connect-jdbc-flatten/README.md

 default ` `

      Whether to rename fields when flattening is enabled with enlisted mapping pairs <old name>:<new name>.
-     The old name of the fields are to be referenced by: suffix of root schema name (if absent the word root is used and to be used), followed by the subpath of fieldnames.
+     The old name of the fields are to be referenced by: suffix of root schema name (if absent the word root is used), followed by the subpath of fieldnames.
      All of these are to be seperated by dot ('.'). e.g.